 The money you’ll receive for your policy is up to the third party, and may be negotiable.
 But you’ll most likely end up with a dollar figure that’s lower than your death benefit, but higher than the cash surrender value.

-Compare life insurance quotes from top brands
+Compare life insurance quotes from policies with cash value

 When you no longer want or need life insurance, you can cancel your policy and collect the cash surrender value.
 While it’s one way to get a lump sum of cash, you may end up paying sky-high surrender fees or taxes on any profits you’ve made.